Tarifit

-Tarifit (Tmaziɣt, ⵜⴰⵔⵉⴼⵉⵜ, /ber/; الريفية), also known as Riffian, is a Zenati Berber language spoken in the Rif region in northern Morocco.
-It is spoken natively by some 1,200,000 Riffians, comprising 3.2% of the population of Morocco, primarily in the Rif provinces of Nador, Al Hoceima and Driouch.
+Tarifit (also known as Riffian; endonym: Tmaziɣt or Tarifit/Tarifect) (Note: Pronunciations: Tmaziɣt /rif/ ~ /rif/ or /rif/ ~ /rif/; Tarifit /rif/ ~ /rif/ or /rif/; Tarifect /rif/) is a Zenati Berber language spoken in the Rif region in northern Morocco.
+It is spoken natively by some 1,200,000 Riffians, comprising 3.2% of the population of Morocco, primarily in the Rif provinces of Nador, Al Hoceima, Driouch, and Berkane.
+It is also the second most spoken language in Melilla, an autonomous Spanish city, after Spanish.

 Name

 The traditional autonym of the language is Tmaziɣt (Tamazight), a term that is widely used, albeit in different forms, among Berber speaking groups all over northern Africa.
-Tarifiyt (pronounced Tarifect in central dialects), as a linguistic term, is a new coinage, developed when it became more and more relevant to distinguish it from other Berber varieties.
+Tarifit/Tarifect, as a linguistic term, is a new coinage, developed when it became more relevant to distinguish it from other Berber varieties.

 Classification

 Young man speaking Riffian Berber, recorded in Cuba.

-Riffian is a Zenati Berber language which consists of various sub-dialects specific to each clan and of which a majority are spoken in the Rif region, a large mountainous area of Northern Morocco, and a minority spoken in the western part of neighbouring Algeria.
+Tarifit is a Zenati Berber language, consisting of various sub-dialects specific to each clan.
+It is spoken primarily in the Rif, a mountainous region of northern Morocco.